xchen004/EpigeneticClock/README.md

 ref_path folder contains one reference data set which will be used for DNAm age prediction.
 The reference data set is the train data including 3665 samples, their chronological ages and 21723 CpGs to develop model.
-The data set can be downloaded from website.
+The data set can be downloaded from above google drive link.

 ## Sequencing based human epigenetic clock